 The Columbus Community Hospital Sleep Lab offers complete in-lab polysomnographic and in-home sleep testing to diagnose a wide variety of sleep-related disorders.

-CCH’s Sleep Lab is staffed by registered polysomnography technologists, who are accredited by the American Academy of Sleep Medicine and under the medical direction of a board-certified sleep physician.
+CCH’s Sleep Lab is staffed by registered polysomnography technologists, who are accredited by the American Academy of Sleep Medicine and are under the medical direction of board-certified sleep physician, Kevin Reichmuth, MD of Nebraska Pulmonary Specialties, LLC.

 In our two-bed sleep lab, we are able to monitor various aspects of heart, brain and lung function during sleep, such as heart rate, blood pressure, breathing patterns, length of apneic periods, muscular effort and brain waves.